 Quincy Farm is a 17.5-acre property in the heart of Cherry Hills Village, spanning both sides of the High Line Canal.
-The Farm is listed on the National Register of Historic Places, and the well-preserved buildings and pastures are a picturesque part of the region’s past.
+The Farm is listed on the National Register of Historic Places, and the buildings and pastures are a picturesque part of the region’s past.
 Quincy Farm was generously gifted to the City of Cherry Hills Village by its previous owner, Catherine (“Cat”) H. Anderson, with the intention that it become an amenity for the whole community.
 She also placed the Farm under a Conservation Easement, administered by Colorado Open Lands.

 Please watch the video below to learn more about the generous donation of Quincy Farm to the City by Catherine H. Anderson.